GasbaouiMohammedAlAmin/AI-Powered-Bilingual-Storybook-Generator/README.md

 Generate engaging children’s storybooks with AI — in both English and Arabic, complete with illustrations!

 ## 🌟 Overview

-This project demonstrates how to build an AI-powered storybook generator using Google Colab and free AI models.
-The system automatically creates bilingual stories for 8-year-old children, combining text and images into a visually appealing PDF book.
+In this project, we demonstrate how to build an AI-powered storybook generator using Google Colab.
+The system creates engaging bilingual stories for 8-year-old children in both English and Arabic.
 Each generated page includes:

-- ✏️ A simple English sentence
+- ✏️ A simple English sentence,
-- 🌍 Its Arabic translation
+- 🌍 It's Arabic translation.
-- 🎨 An AI-generated illustration
+- 🎨 A representative image that visually illustrates the story content.

+  To achieve this, we leverage free and powerful AI models: **Meta-Llama-3-8B-Instruct** for text generation and **Stable Diffusion XL (SDXL) Base 1.0** for image creation.
+Additionally, we use the Gradio framework to design an interactive user interface, allowing users to select story themes such as _“Friendship and Desert Adventure,” “Animals in the Forest,” or “Space Adventure.”_ The final output is automatically compiled into a well-structured PDF storybook.

 This project is ideal for: